CIDgravity/cidg-docs/content/en/application/analytics/miner-status/index.md

 toc: true
 ---

-The miner status dashboard is contingent upon the activation of the miner status checker option within the miner's settings

-{{< alert icon="tip" >}}
-The status checker service provided by CIDgravity operates by periodically sending mock proposals or requests to a miner to assess its availability and collect crucial information.
-These simulated requests help in monitoring the miner's responsiveness and ensuring that it remains active and accessible.
-{{< /alert >}}
+When enabling the `Miner Status Check` option, CIDgravity simulates storage deals by periodically sending test proposals.
+This process measures miner availability and assesses the state of the sealing pipeline.

+These information are used for :

+- evaluating in correlation to the miner settings, if the miner is ready to receive new deals from client.
+- providing the miner status dashboard.
+This dashboard supersedes the default dashboard.
+It provides a real-time and historical overview of miner availability, balances, sealing pipeline activity, and other pertinent metrics.

+To enable this functionality, navigate to `Settings` > `Automatic Miner Status Check`.

-## Sealing pipeline chart
+## Sealing pipeline panel

+XXX INSERT SEALIGN PIPELINE EXEMPLE HERE

 To enhance the clarity and readability of a miner's sealing pipeline status, certain sector states have been grouped into the following categories:

-| Original sector state | Groupped as
+| Sector state | Groups
 | --- | --- |
-| WaitDeals | WaitDeals
+| WaitDeals | WaitDeals, SnapDealsWaitDeals
-| Packing | AP
-| AddPiece | AP
-| AddPieceFailed | Error
-| GetTicket | WaitChain
-| PreCommit1 | PC1
-| PreCommit2 | PC2
-| PreCommitting | WaitChain
-| PreCommitWait | WaitChain
-| SubmitPreCommitBatch | WaitChain
-| PreCommitBatchWait | WaitChain
-| WaitSeed | WaitChain
-| Committing | C1/C2
-| CommitFinalize | C1/C2
-| CommitFinalizeFailed | Error
-| SubmitCommit | WaitChain
-| SubmitCommitAggregate | WaitChain
-| CommitAggregateWait | WaitChain
-| FinalizeSector | FIN
-| FailedUnrecoverable | Error
-| SealPreCommit1Failed | Error
-| SealPreCommit2Failed | Error
-| PreCommitFailed | Error
-| ComputeProofFailed | Error
-| RemoteCommitFailed | Error
-| CommitFailed | Error
-| PackingFailed | Error
-| FinalizeFailed | Error
-| SnapDealsWaitDeals | WaitDeals
-| SnapDealsAddPiece | AP
-| SnapDealsPacking | AP
-| UpdateReplica | RU
-| ProveReplicaUpdate | PR1/PR2
-| SubmitReplicaUpdate | WaitChain
-| WaitMutable | WaitChain
-| ReplicaUpdateWait | WaitChain
-| UpdateActivating | FIN
-| ReleaseSectorKey | FIN
+| AP | Packing, AddPiece, SnapDealsAddPiece, SnapDealsPacking
+| Error | CommitFinalizeFailed, FailedUnrecoverable, SealPreCommit1Failed, SealPreCommit2Failed, PreCommitFailed, ComputeProofFailed, RemoteCommitFailed, CommitFailed, PackingFailed, FinalizeFailed, SnapDealsAddPieceFailed, ReplicaUpdateFailed, ReleaseSectorKeyFailed, FinalizeReplicaUpdateFailed, AbortUpgrade
+| WaitChain | GetTicket, PreCommitting, PreCommitWait, SubmitPreCommitBatch, PreCommitBatchWait, WaitSeed, SubmitCommit, SubmitCommitAggregate, CommitAggregateWait, SubmitReplicaUpdate, WaitMutable, ReplicaUpdateWait, ReplicaUpdateWait
-| FinalizeReplicaUpdate | FIN
+| PC1 | PreCommit1
-| SnapDealsAddPieceFailed | Error
+| PC2 | PreCommit2
-| ReplicaUpdateFailed | Error
+| C1/C2 | Committing, CommitFinalize
-| ReleaseSectorKeyFailed | Error
+| FIN | FinalizeSector, UpdateActivating, ReleaseSectorKey, FinalizeReplicaUpdate
-| FinalizeReplicaUpdateFailed | Error
+| RU | UpdateReplica
-| AbortUpgrade | Error
+| PR1/PR2 | ProveReplicaUpdate

 {{< alert icon="tip" >}}
-Sectors that do not appear in the provided table have been removed and are excluded from the graph's count
+Sectors that do not appear in the provided table have been removed and are excluded from the graph's count.
 {{< /alert >}}